MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/analyticsreceiver/installation/index.md

 <!-- NLS_CHARSET=UTF-8 -->
 ## Overview
 {: #overview }
 {{ site.data.keys.mf_analytics_receiver_server }} is implemented and shipped as Java EE standard web application archive (WAR) file.
-Therefore, it can be installed in one of the following supported application servers: WebSphere  Application Server, WebSphere Application Server Liberty, or Apache Tomcat (WAR files only).
+Therefore, it can be installed in any one of the following supported application servers: WebSphere  Application Server, WebSphere Application Server Liberty, or Apache Tomcat (WAR files only).

 #### Jump to
 {: #jump-to }